 Because the residential communities exist within the larger structure of the university, residents remain subject to university policy, as well as federal, state, and local laws.
 It is your responsibility to know the policies and rules of the university.
 Staff do not assume the role of a parent, but behavior that violates university policy will be addressed and may result in disciplinary warnings, sanctions, and/or loss of housing privileges.

 It is our goal to provide a safe, secure and educational community for all residents.
 In that spirit, this list is compiled to highlight some of the policies, rules and regulations (this is by no means a complete list).
 All of these are in conjunction with the university policies stipulated in the UC Santa Cruz Student Policies and Regulations Handbook, Terms and Conditions of residence, and the College Handbook.

-Safety concerns prohibit throwing anything from or at the buildings, windows, or balconies.
-Additionally, quads, patio areas, and public walkways are not to be used for play involving the throwing or kicking of any object.
-Residents are responsible for damages or clean-up charges that result from such action and are subject to possible college/university judicial sanctions.
+Throwing or dropping anything from or at buildings, windows, or balconies is prohibited.
+Building interiors, patio areas, public quads, and public walkways are not to be used for play involving throwing or kicking of any object.

 Animals and Pets